spysir/login-push/README.md

-# VPS SSH login push with telegram or gotify
+# VPS SSH login push with tgbot or gotify